Pogayo/Loki-v1/README.md

-# Flask-Login-Register
+# Loki
 ---
-- This project is simple implementation Login Registration flow in Flask-MySQL.
+- Machine Translation project for English - Acholi.
+- Find [here the link]()to the application.
+- You can check out the notebooks used for training the models in the notebooks folder

 ### Modules used
 ---